cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 If the flags are not provided, the `ref` will be set automatically to the reference to the default branch (e.g. `main`) and the commit SHA will point to the `HEAD` of the branch.

 Note that if you specify the `--repo-path` flag with the path to the already cloned repository, the command will not clone the target repository, but instead will use the already cloned one to compare the current branch with.
-In this case, the `--ref` and `--sha` flags are ignored.
+In this case, the `--ref`, `--sha`, `--ssh-key` and `--ssh-key-password` flags are not used and are ignored if specified.

 The command works by: